 - Enhancing validation methods and procedures.

-Furthermore, organizations have time to implement these changes, with a transition period set to end on March 31, 2025.
+Furthermore, organizations have time to implement these changes, while PCI DSS 4.0 goes into effect March 31, 2024, the transition period is set to end on March 31, 2025.
 This is intended to give organizations time to devise and implement changes to meet the updated requirements.

 Many areas of potential PCI vulnerability – email correspondence, social media, 'contact us' web forms, chat platforms – expose the customer and organization to undue risk and error.
 In each case, payment card data is distributed through an organization and needs to be contained, secured, and managed within PCI DSS guidelines.